darobin/dasl-tiles/PROBLEMS.md

 WAIT:
 - This is failing even without the sandboxing…
-  - try flattening the files (this works but we changed a lot of stuff)
+  - ✅ try flattening the files (this works but we changed a lot of stuff)
-  - try loading the worker in shuttle init
+  - ✅ try loading the worker in shuttle init
+  - try reintroducing sandboxing
   - try unflattening the files

 ## Approach 002